Effects of fuel and soot concentrations on the inception and development of contrails: Introduction

-Aircraft-induced cloudiness (AIC) is the single largest contributor to effective radiative forcing from aviation-derived radiative forcing (RF) \cite{lee2021contribution}, surpassing the combined forcings from CO\textsubscript{2} and NO\textsubscript{x}.
-Due to its short-lived nature, AIC is amenable to rapid mitigation strategies.
-However, the poor level of scientific understanding has proved to be major impediment in developing global strategies for mitigation \cite{IPCC2021}.
+\addvspace{10pt} Aircraft-induced cloudiness (AIC) is the largest contributor to effective radiative forcing from aviation-derived radiative forcing (RF) \cite{lee2021contribution}, surpassing combined forcings from CO\textsubscript{2} and NO\textsubscript{x}.
+Due to its short-lived nature, AIC is prone to rapid mitigation strategies \cite{martin2024feasibility, engberg2025forecasting}.
+However, the poor level of scientific understanding has proved to be a major impediment in the development of global mitigation strategies \cite{IPCC2021}.

-Contrails - a subset of AIC and precursors to persistent cirrus clouds, form when the hot, moist, and particulate-laden combustion exhaust mixes with the cold, humid air near the low-pressure upper troposphere - lower stratosphere (UTLS, \SI{8}{km}-\SI{14}{km}) altitudes, triggering condensation and freezing of water vapor into cloud trails.
-The threshold condition for contrail formation and its persistence considers the isobaric mixing line from exhaust gas to ambient surroundings, and is referred to as the Schmidt-Appleman criteria (SAC) \cite{schmidt1941entstehung, appleman1953formation}.
-SAC identifies the threshold condition as the point where the mixing line crosses the liquid saturation curve, whereas its persistence is ensured by ambient supersaturation.
-SAC, with its thermodynamic basis, is, however, unable to predict observable properties (ice particle size, concentration, extinction, optical depth, ice water content etc.) of the contrails as it does not incorporate the non-equilibrium microphysics of ice nucleation \cite{knopf2023atmospheric} or turbulent mixing that control the cooling rates and variability in the mixing line \cite{paoli2016contrail, fries2023lagrangian}.
+Contrails, a subset of AIC and precursors to persistent cirrus clouds, form when the hot, moist, and particulate-laden combustion exhaust mixes with the cold, humid air near the low-pressure upper troposphere - lower stratosphere (UTLS, \SI{8}{km}-\SI{14}{km}) altitudes, triggering condensation and freezing of water vapor into cloud trails.
+The threshold condition for contrail formation and its persistence consider isobaric mixing from exhaust gas to ambient surroundings, and is referred to as the Schmidt-Appleman criteria (SAC) \cite{schmidt1941entstehung, appleman1953formation}.
+SAC identifies the threshold condition as the point where exhaust dilution causes a proportionate decrease in water vapor and plume temperature (represented using a straight mixing line in $p_\rt{vap}-T$ diagram) to cross the liquid saturation curve, while its persistence is ensured by ambient supersaturation with respect to ice.
+For prediction of observable properties of contrails such as the size, concentration and optical depth of ice particles, SAC is complemented by aerosol microphysics and flow modeling \cite{karcher2015microphysical, ponsonby2025updated, paoli2004contrail, paoli2016contrail, khou2015spatial}, and validated against remote-sensing \cite{spichtinger2003ice, agarwal2022reanalysis} and in-flight measurement data \cite{voigt2017ml, brauer2021airborne, moore2017biofuel}.